primitive/frontstrap/packages/frontstrap/README.md

 # Frontstrap Frontity Theme

-Primitive Rolling Mountains | Beautiful Views
+Primitive Rolling Mountains (Beautiful Views)

 ![](https://primitivedigital.uk/wp-content/uploads/img/punky_logo_smgreen.png)

-## 0.0.9 (Jan 30, 2024)
+## 0.0.9 (Feb 01, 2024)

 **N.B.:**
 Prepping for a new project.
 Frontity will be deprecated in favour of a new framework.
 This repo will be archived and the theme will be re-released as a new package.

 # Frontstrap Frontity Theme